The Sadnat Shiluv Community Village of Gush Etzion

 My name is David, I’m a 20-years-old with Down syndrome and I live in an apartment in the community of Gvaot.
 I live with five good friends and together we are learning how to cook for ourselves, how to clean, and organize the apartment and our rooms.
 Our counselor, who lives with us, helps me use my free time wisely with things I love to do like playing soccer, or walking the dogs we have here.

 I have an “adopted family” within the community of Gvaot, whom I love, and I eat Shabbat meals with them each week.
 I’m happy that I live in my apartment with friends, because at home I’m bored and don’t have friends.
 My parents work and by siblings are already married.

 I’m Ronit’s mother.
-Ronit, our eldest daughter, is 26.
+Ronit is our firstborn daughter and is 22-years-old.

 |Item||Details||Cost (in USD)|

 |Building||Training Classroom||$530 per meter X 40 = $21,000|

 |Training Yard||Special grass, including installation||$33 per meter X 190 = $6,270|

 |Training Yard||Fencing||$28 per meter X 100 = $2,800|

 |Training Yard||Shading Covers||$68 per meter X 190 = $12,920|